mbaniadam/ocserv-with-daloaradius-docker/README.md

 You can deploy this Docker Compose environment in two ways:

+### AWS Deployment with Terraform:

-**AWS Deployment with Terraform**: Follow the steps below to deploy the environment on Amazon Web Services (AWS) cloud using Terraform.
+Follow the steps below to deploy the environment on Amazon Web Services (AWS) cloud using Terraform.

   Clone this repository to your local machine: git clone https://github.com/mbaniadam/ocserv-with-daloaradius-docker.git